estehangat/e-library/README.md

-# SISTA
+# MUDA
-This repo is for Information System called "SISTA"
+This repo is for Information System called "MUDA for School"